Pigmartyr

 Pigmartyr (2004) is an album by Raymond Watts, a.k.a.
 PIG.
-This was the first album he signed as "Watts" instead of "PIG".
+This was the first album he released under the moniker Watts instead of PIG.
 The First copies (approx. 500) were signed and numbered by Raymond Watts.
-The album was remastered and rereleased through Metropolis under the title Pigmata in 2005, as a PIG album, with three additional tracks mixed by Isaac Glendening of Cesium 137.
+The album was remastered and rereleased through Metropolis as a PIG album under the title Pigmata in 2005, with three additional tracks mixed by Isaac Glendening of Cesium 137.

 Album information

 Raymond Watts' first release since 1999's Genuine American Monster, Pigmartyr is a bit of a departure from typical Pig material.
 Gone are most of the bombastic string sections and orchestral influence, Pigmartyr takes a turn toward the hard rock side, and has a much more raw and stripped down feel.

-The album was largely recorded in London, UK with a number of collaborators, including a duet ("Take") with glamorous UK rockchick Harry (aka Dirty Harry) and a couple of co-writes ("Situation" and "Here To Stay") with Marc Heal of Cubanate.
+The album was largely recorded in London, UK with a number of collaborators, including a duet ("Take") with UK rocker Harry (a.k.a.
+Dirty Harry) and two songs ("Situation" and "Here to Stay") co-written with Marc Heal of Cubanate.

 Pigmartyr was originally planned as a PIG band album under the title Lust for Lard.
-After a series of drawn-out recording sessions and release date changes, it was eventually released by Grand Recordings as a "Watts" album in summer 2004.
+After a series of drawn-out recording sessions and release date changes, it was eventually released by Grand Recordings as a Watts album in the summer of 2004.